People-Centered Action: Building Communities Before Building Projects

 This year, Bala Vikasa completed 30 years of pioneering Community –Driven Development work in India benefitting over 6.5 Million people from 6500+ villages through innovative and high-impact interventions across key program areas like women empowerment, safe water, water conservation sustainable agriculture, quality education, health and sanitation.
 Today, it is one of the leading NGOs in South Central India boasting of more than 10 unique Sustainable Development programs, all of them finding their way to great success and widespread recognition, and some going further to inspire State and Central Government Schemes.

 The most important factor for consistently achieving big milestones and creating lasting impacts, across focus areas, is the level of community participation and contribution in all of BV’s programs and projects.
-Bala Vikasa’s guiding principle of ‘Building Communities before Building Projects’ and its diligent practice ensures that communities take the center stage and assume a pro-active role in their development, participating throughout the project cycle starting from planning to monitoring.
+Bala Vikasa’s guiding principle of ‘Building Communities before Building Projects’ and its diligent practice ensures that communities take center stage and assume a pro-active role in their development, participating throughout the project cycle starting from planning to monitoring.

 Bala Vikasa’s Community Development programs mandate community participation and beneficiary contribution to instill collective responsibility and community ownership of the assets and resources that are created in the process of development.
 This becomes the primary driver of sustainability as the communities are no longer mere receivers of charity aid but owners of community assets and key stakeholders in the development process.